Last Updated on

 After you have your doctor’s approval, you may drink pineapple juice to induce labour, or eat the whole fruit instead, in quantities prescribed by the doctor.
 Eating is recommended because the inner core of pineapple fruit has more enzymes and may be more potent in inducing labour than pineapple juice.

 Here are some of the risks involved in eating pineapple during pregnancy:

 Pineapples may do the trick for you by inducing labour but eating pineapples in large amounts may lead to heartburns and may even cause diarrhoea.

 2. May Aggravate Gestational Diabetes

-Pineapples have a good amount of natural sugar in them, and if you are suffering from gestational diabetes, then eating pineapples may increase your blood sugar levels during pregnancy.
-More amounts of sugar in your blood may cause complications in your pregnancy, and it can be harmful to your baby as well.
+Pineapples have good amounts of natural sugar in them, and if you are suffering from gestational diabetes, then eating pineapples may increase your blood sugar levels during pregnancy.
+More amounts of sugar in your blood could cause complications in your pregnancy, and it could be harmful to your baby as well.

 3. May Lead to Miscarriages

 The amount of unripe pineapple that causes miscarriage is not known yet.
 If you take a single bite of unripe pineapple by mistake, you need to worry, but make sure that you don’t eat more than that.